 Managed service providers provide more than just IT support, they actually specialize in acquisition.
 If you are having problems finding end-user equipment or infrastructure hardware, an MSP will likely have avenues available to them that you don't.

-By developing the right relationships with vendors, an MSP usually has more information than your average IT department.
+By developing the right relationships with vendors, MSP outsourcing usually provides more information than your average IT department.
 Furthermore, they get preferential treatment and pricing considerations that they will pass onto their clients.
 If the global chip shortage is not going away anytime soon, the best thing you can do is find people who will help you navigate through it.

 Do you know how your business will prepare to Return to Workplace from the isolation/stay-in-place orders enacted to combat the spread of COVID-19?
 Discover useful strategies in our “Return to Workplace IT Guidebook”.
 Find out more below!